github-education-resources/graduation/README.md

 ---
 name: FULLNAME-OR-NICKNAME # No longer than 28 characters
 institution: INSTITUTION-NAME 🚩 # no longer than 58 characters
-profile_pic: mona.png # Name and extension of your profile picture(ex. mona.png)
+profile_pic: mona.png # Name and extension of your profile picture(ex. mona.png) The picture must be squared and 544px on width and height.
-quote: YOUR-SENIOR-QUOTE # no longer than 100 characters
+quote: YOUR-SENIOR-QUOTE # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
 github_user: YOUR-GITHUB-USERNAME
 ---
 ```